Search Console Reports in Google Analytics/

 Yet, Google Search Console (or GSC) provides foundational insights about website structure that no digital marketer can ignore.
 A recent update by Google brings enhanced information from GSC to the Google Analytics reports you already know and love.

 First, make sure that Google Search Console is connected to your Analytics account.
-Follow the official instructions here.
+Follow our instructions here.
 I’ll wait.

 All connected?
 Great!
 Let’s check out the new reports in Google Analytics: